rabrigo/employee-db-redo/readme.md

 ## Description

-Employee Tracker allows you to access an employee database and view various tables within it.
+Employee Tracker allows you to access an employee database, view various tables within it, and add departments and roles.

 ## Built With

-This application was built with MySQL2, Inquirer, and JavaScript.
+This application was built with MySQL2, Inquirer, NodeJS, and JavaScript.

 ## Installation

 Node.js installation is required.
 After cloning this repository, open the folder containing the server.js file in your command line application.
-Then run 'npm i'.
+Then run `npm i`.
 This will install inquirer and mysql2.

 ![screenshot](./images/screen1.png)